SupunED/IT41028-PoC/README.md

-# Proof of Cocept - IT41028 Final Year Project
+# Proof of Concept - IT41028 Final Year Project